sanity-io/descriptors/README.md

 ## Usage

-Once a client has built a serialized definition it can **send it into Content Lake** and then start using the ID towards other services.
+Once a client has built a descriptor it can **send it into Content Lake** and then start using the ID towards other services.
 It's important to realize that "sending it into Content Lake" doesn't make it visible anywhere.
 Studio can upload the schema into Content Lake and the _only_ thing that happens is that now it can use the `schemaId` towards e.g. Agent Action.
 The concept of for instance saying "dataset X has schema Y" is **not** solved here.